andrehora/gitevo/README.md

 $ gitevo <git_repo> -r <python|js|ts|fastapi>
 ```

-`git_repo` can be a Git remote repositority or a path to a local Git repository.
+`git_repo` can be a url or path to a Git repositority.

 For example: